RobbieZhao/Notes/ComputerScience/Terminal.md

  - `grep -lc` count how many matches in each file
  - `history | grep "git commit"` search for history commands that have git commit
  - `grep "regex"` search using POSIX regular expressions

+### curl
+ - `curl url -o filename` download file from the url and name it as filename

+### rsync
+ - `rsync srcdir/* destdir/` copy all files from src to dest.
+ - `rsync -r srcdir/ destdir/` copy everthing from src to dest.
+ - `rsync -v --dry-run srcdir/* destdir` see what files are gonna be copied (v: verbose)
+ - `rsync -a`: archive, copy everything and info
+ - `rsync --delete` sync and delete files in destination but don't exist in source
+ - `rsync -zaP` zip, archive, and show Progress

 ## Terminal v.s.
 Bash v.s. shell

  - Terminal is a terminal emulator + a shell program running inside of it.
 On OS X, the default shell is Bash.